BriarPrince/BriarPrince/README.md

 <summary> Pony Town Notes</summary>

 - Freely C+H & interact, unless my name says otherwise
+- I don't enjoy roleplaying, rarely sure
+- Only found in the safe server
 - W2i is heavily encouraged, as I am often s-afk, off-tab, or I simply missed your message.
 I am not ignoring you
 - If you are on my friendlist, I would appreciate your company
-- I don't enjoy roleplaying, rarely sure
 </details>